OXPHOS/Insight_DonorFinder/README.md

   - The recipient ID (`CMTE_ID`) is valid, which starts by 'C' followed by 8 digits
   - The transaction amount is valid number
   - Whether the zip code or the transaction date is valid

-Also, the method converts the transaction amount to internal objects.

 #### Output